VUEngine/vuengine.github.io/documentation/language/introduction.md

 In Virtual C, all attributes are protected; while all methods are either public or private.

 Another limitation is that all class instances have to be dynamically allocated since `ClassName` declares always a pointer and there is no mechanism to automatically call a constructor at the declaration of instances, therefore, **there can no be instances allocated in the stack**.
-But since Virtual C targets -for now- the Virtual Boy, and its CPU **doesn't have data cache**, the performance impact is not as big as on architectures that have it.
+But since Virtual C only targets -for now- the Virtual Boy, and its CPU **doesn't have data cache**, the performance impact is not as big as on architectures that have it.